 A potential tax saving of $41,250

 Close to half (46%) of SMEs that are aware of the instant asset write-off say they are likely to take advantage of it.
 And it can deliver valuable tax savings.
-Based on the small business tax rate of 27.5%, an incorporated business making full use of the $150,000 instant asset write-off could trim a massive $41,250 from its 2019/20 tax bill.
+Based on the small business tax rate of 27.5%, an incorporated business making full use of the $150,000 instant asset write-off in this tax year could trim a massive $41,250 from its 2019/20 tax bill.

 Along with tax savings, the instant write-off allows SMEs to invest in assets that can improve productivity.
 Close to half these SMEs (46%) plan to use the tax break to invest in IT equipment, vehicles (46%), manufacturing equipment and machinery (19%) and office furniture (15%).